MarkIT2020/Group-Project/README.md

 # In file "2.
 Numeric analysis", I created a heatmap for the correlation between all variables.
 Then, I focuses more on the numeric aspect of the data.
 # In file "3.
 Categorical analysis"， I looked at the relationships between the variable cardio and the rest of the categorical data.
 # In file "4.
 Logistic regression neural network", I tried to predict the logistic regression model and neural network model to predict variable cardio, and the accuracy for both model are around 72%.
-#Feel free to change the files
+# Feel free to change all files